richgel999/bc7enc_rdo/README.md

 This repo was originally derived from [bc7enc](https://github.com/richgel999/bc7enc) and [bc7e](https://github.com/BinomialLLC/bc7e).
 Note this repo contains the latest version of bc7e.ispc, which has a determinism bug fix.

+Note: If you use this software in a product, attribution / credits is requested but not required.

 ### Compiling

 This build has been tested with MSVC 2019 x64 and clang 6.0.0 under Ubuntu v18.04.